 Alexa, play “Queen” because AI on social media has us like,“Is this the real life, or is this just fantasy?”
 Body filters and face filters are literally being used on live streams now, making it even harder to discern reality in real-time.
-On top of that, images of celebrities who’ve had work and treatments done remain everpresent in our feeds.
+On top of that, images of celebrities who’ve had work and treatments done remain ever-present in our feeds.

 For instance, since 2022, semaglutide, better known as Ozempic, is an FDA-approved treatment for type 2 diabetes that’s often used for weight loss.
 And unsurprisingly, it has been on the drug shortage list due to increased demand.

 Ozempic is a weekly injection that helps lower blood sugar by helping the pancreas make more insulin.
 It slows stomach emptying, and it also increases feelings of fullness.
-Although Ozempic is not approved for weight loss, this medication can be prescribed for it.
+Although Ozempic is not approved for weight loss, the medication can be prescribed for it.

 Upon being injected into your thigh, abdomen, or arm once a week, Ozempic slows stomach digestion.
 It’s in a class of medications called “GLP (Glugogen-like peptide)-1 receptor agonists” or “GLP-1 medications” for short.
 These medications mimic a hormone released from the digestive tract called glucagon-like peptide (GLP-1), which helps lower blood sugar and promotes a feeling of fullness (Cleaveland Health Clinic, July 2024).